inelectube/ddd/README.md

 ## Introduction

 This repo have a Script that can be used to deploy a docker private registry with an UI interface.
-It use the official repository [docker registry](https://hub.docker.com/_/registry/) and [Joxit/docker-registry-ui](https://www.google.com)
+It use the official repository [docker registry](https://hub.docker.com/_/registry/) and the public [Joxit/docker-registry-ui](https://hub.docker.com/r/joxit/docker-registry-ui/).

+The goal of this script is simplify the installations of a docker private register with an UI.

+##HOW DOES IT WORKS?

+You have to execute script.sh and then you need to enter the followed info:

+registry domain:
+registry port:
+ui registry port:
+email:
+username:
+password:

+1. you just need to execute the script.sh with root privileges.
+2.

 that can be used to build, ship and run Docker in different environments.
 I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.